Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-portfolio-setting-up-part-2.md

 Keep an eye out for tomorrow's article, where we'll dive into layouts in Next.js.

+You can find the code for today on [GitHub](https://github.com/rebelchris/next-portfolio/tree/part-2).

 ### Thank you for reading, and let's connect!

 Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)